MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHubNamespaceKey.md

 # New-AzureRmEventHubNamespaceKey

 ## SYNOPSIS
-Creates a primary or secondary key for the authorization rule on the specified Event Hubs namespace.
+Creates a new primary or secondary key for the authorization rule on the specified Event Hubs namespace.

 ## SYNTAX